 The Porthleven Prize – sponsored by The Trevor Osborne Charitable Trust

-The Porthleven Prize offers 15 Bath Spa University students the rare opportunity to work collaboratively and produce work for a major exhibition.
-Students from any discipline are welcome to apply.
+The Porthleven Prize is offering 15 students from Bath Spa University the rare opportunity to work collaboratively and learn from each other, and to produce work for a touring exhibition of creative work.
+Students from all courses are welcome to apply.

-Students will be selected to partake in a five-day residency to participate in workshops with leading academics.
-Successful students will then be selected for a further fully-funded, fourteen-day residency at the Porthleven Lifeboat Art Studio.
+15 students will be selected to partake in a five-day residency, where they’ll participate in workshops with leading academics from the University.
+Seven successful students will then be selected for a further fully-funded, 14-day residency at the Porthleven Lifeboat Art Studio.

 Art historians, archaeologists and conservators are constantly concerned with the questions of where, when and by whom an object or artwork was produced.
 Stylistic considerations combined with aesthetic evaluations and comprehensive archive studies can usually provide answers.